 The Italian American sauce is a smooth tomato sauce, vodka, typical Italian herbs, and heavy cream (which gives the sauce its creamy orange color).

-It clings perfectly to any pasta of choice your family prefers and looks like you took all day to prepare this when it takes a matter of minutes!
+It clings perfectly to any pasta of your choice and looks like you took all day to prepare it, when in fact it takes just a matter of minutes!

 This sauce is perfect for entertaining the family or having a special dinner.